mjul/diesel/README.md

 This generates a class with properties `Id`, `EmployeeNumber`, `FirstName` and `LastName` and `SourceId`.

+## Adding Base Classes or Interfaces to Domain Events

+The code generator reads conventions from the optional `defconventions` declaration at the top of the Diesel source file.

+You can use this to add base types to the generated Domain Events.
+For example, to have all Domain Events derive from the `GreatApp.IDomainEvent` interface, just add this declaration:

+    (defconventions :domainevents {:inherit [Test.Diesel.IDomainEvent]})

 # Defining Application Services

     (defapplicationservice <name> <commands+>)